We are looking for a number of Restoration Technicians across the Chicago area. Apply today for consideration.

 Restoration Technician Duties & Responsibilities:

-Entry level position performing extensive fieldwork on potentially difficult terrain and during adverse weather conditions.
-Work will include loading and unloading material and equipment from trucks and other vehicles; operating vehicles and other large equipment; performing brush or tree clearing and other site preparation activities using small engine equipment and hand tools; the installation of plants, seed and erosion control materials; stewardship activities including mowing, hand pulling, herbicide application and prescribed fire.
-Work requires the handling of herbicides, fertilizers, oils, fuels and other various chemical products.
+Entry level position performing detailed field work on potentially difficult terrain and during adverse weather conditions.
+NO EXPERIENCE REQUIRED!
+Work will include loading and unloading material and equipment; operating vehicles and equipment; using small engine equipment and hand tools; the installation of plants, seed and erosion control materials; stewardship activities including mowing, hand pulling, herbicide application and prescribed fire.
+Work requires the handling of herbicides, fuels, and other various chemical products.

-The normal work schedule for all employees is 8 to 10 hours a day, Monday through Friday and occasionally Saturday and/or Sunday.
-Supervisors will advise employees of the times their schedules will normally begin and end.
-Staffing needs, weather conditions, and operational demands often necessitate variations in starting and ending times as well as variations in the total hours that may be scheduled each day and week.
+Normal work schedule for all employees is 8 to 10 hours a day, Monday through Friday and occasionally Saturday and/or Sunday.
+Weather conditions often necessitate variations in starting and ending times.

 - Adhere to company guidelines and policies